 Young children are being exposed to horrific incidents of animal suffering online, in ways previous generations have simply not experienced.

 Our latest report - Building a kinder generation (PDF 713KB) - reveals that nearly a quarter of school children aged 10-18 have witnessed animal cruelty and neglect on social media.
 In response to this shocking fact we've launched our biggest ever education and prevention programme - Generation Kind.

-Generation Kind is a set of ambitious, innovative projects that aim to nurture and encourage the values of kindness and compassion towards all animals within children and young people of today.
-In this way, we can create a future society that is truly kind to animals.
+Launched in October 2018, Generation Kind comprises ambitious, innovative projects that aim to nurture and encourage the values of kindness and compassion towards all animals within children and young people of today.

 Broken down into nine innovative programmes, Generation Kind focuses on three key areas: